-8) Follow-up Procedure
+3.8 Follow-up process

-The external component of quality assurance in relation to the institutional audit does not end with the site-visit and the finalisation of the report.
+The external component of quality assurance in relation to the institutional audit does not end with the site-visit and the report publication.
 MQA has a structured follow-up system in place in order to ensure that higher education institutions fully benefit from its expertise.

-After the review panel report is approved by the MQA Board and sent to the higher education institution, the higher education institution is required to establish an action plan and submit this plan to MQA within six weeks.
+After the Audit Report is approved by the MQA Board and sent to the higher education institution, the higher education institution is required to establish an action plan and submit this plan to MQA within 6 weeks.
 In this action plan, a period not exceeding 2 years could be allocated to bring changes that are not related to development of additional physical facilities.
-Physical facility related changes could be planned over a period not exceeding 4 years, depending on the nature of the change required.
+Physical facility related changes could be planned over a period not exceeding 3 years, depending on the nature of the change required.
 The action plan shall be based on the recommendations and suggestions contained in the panel report.
 The higher education institution then needs to report progress to MQA in relation to the implementation of the action plan on an annual basis.

 MQA assesses the annual progress report and provides feedback to the higher education institution.
-This feedback might entail to ask the higher education institution to revise the action plan if necessary in order to further enhance the quality of the higher education institution.
+This feedback might entail to ask the higher education institution to revise the action plan, if necessary, in order to further enhance the quality of the higher education institution.